Liu Haoran: Career

 In 2021, Liu's film Detective Chinatown 3 premiered during Chinese New Year and immediately grossed 1.01 billion RMB, 818 million RMB, and 749 million RMB for the first three days, respectively, and continues to hold the record for the top 3 single-day box office revenue in China's box office history.
-The box office success of Detective Chinatown 3 (totaling in excess of 4.5 billion RMB) catapulted Liu to become the youngest actor to gross over 15 billion RMB (approx. $2.32 billion USD) at the Chinese box office for leading roles.
+The box office success of Detective Chinatown 3 (totaling in excess of 4.5 billion RMB) catapulted Liu to become the youngest actor to gross over 15 billion RMB (approx. US$2.32 billion) at the Chinese box office for leading roles.
 He also starred as Liu Renjing in the film 1921, directed by famed director Huang Jianxin (making it their fourth collaboration).
 Also in 2021, Liu's film Fire on the Plain, produced by Diao Yinan, was invited to the main competition at the San Sebastián International Film Festival.
 That same year, Liu was invited as a representative to attend The 11th Congress of the China Federation of Literary and Art Circles, which occurs once every five years.
 At 24 years old, he was one of the youngest representatives out of over 2000 attendees.

 In 2022, Liu's film Only Fools Rush In, directed by Han Han, premiered during Chinese New Year, making it his third Chinese New Year film.
 Liu earned a Best Supporting Actor nomination at the 36th Hundred Flower Awards for his portrayal of Liu Renjing in the film 1921.

+In 2023, The Breaking Ice, directed by Anthony Chen and starring Liu, premiered in the Un Certain Regard section of the 2023 Cannes Film Festival.
+The Breaking Ice was also selected by the Singapore Film Commission as Singapore's submission to the best international feature category of the 2024 Oscars (96th Academy Awards).

+In 2024, My Friend An Delie, the directorial debut of actor Dong Zijian and starring Liu and Dong, was selected to compete at the 37th Tokyo International Film Festival.
+In the same year, Liu won the Golden Crane Award for best actor at the 37th Tokyo International Film Festival China Film Week for his leading role as Rong Jinzhen in Decoded.
+Liu also served as a jury member for the Project Investment Competition at the 14th Beijing International Film Festival.